PX4/PX4-user_guide/en/sim_gazebo_gz/gazebo-models.md

 # Gazebo Models Repository (PX4-gazebo-models)

 The [PX4-gazebo-models](https://github.com/PX4/PX4-gazebo-models) repository is used to store all [Gazebo](../sim_gazebo_gz/README.md) models and worlds that are supported by PX4.
+When running PX4 normally, like `make px4_sitl gz_x500`, PX4 will automatically fetch this directory when it is not detected, and place the models and worlds folders in `/.simulation-gazebo`.
+You can re-initiate the download of these models, for example when an update has occurred to one of the models, by setting: `PX4_GZ_OVERWRITE=1 make px4_sitl gz_x500`.

 - Models are stored in the `/models` directory and worlds are stored in the `/worlds` directory.
 - The [simulation-gazebo](https://github.com/PX4/PX4-gazebo-models/blob/main/simulation-gazebo) Python script is used for starting Gazebo in standalone mode.